Pennsylvania Trucking Insurance Requirements

 PAPUC is the Pennsylvania Public Utility Commission.

-And just a heads-up—don’t apply for your DOT number just yet!
+Don’t apply for your DOT number just yet!

 Before you dive into getting a new DOT, make sure the insurance costs fit your budget.